ueen/Rechnify/README.md

 Just html, css, js, php, no database, no dependencies.

-Cutomize was.json (items to add to the invoice) and vorlage.json (recipient and email content).
+Cutomize 'was.json' (items to add to the invoice) and 'vorlage.json' (recipient and email content).

+Basic password protection
+set 'pw' in 'vorlage.json' to true and add the hash (use pwhash.php?pw=yourw to generate it).

 Feel free to file an issue or a PR to improve this.
 It's not supposed to be fancy, its supposed to be easy :)

-TODO:
-maybe add passwort protection to prevent spam //alternative: host internally eg. in wiki